CBD Influencer marketing. It’s all the buzz, but is it worth all the hype?

 1) What are you trying to achieve?

-Is it for broader awareness?
+Is it for broader awareness of your CBD brand?
 Is it for a product launch?

 The first step to success is knowing what your objectives are and why you want to use influencer marketing.

 2) Who is the target audience for your CBD brand?